-The table identifies the LED state colors and meaning.
+Identify the shutter LED state colors and meaning.

-LED State Description Solid magenta Shutter closed The shutter is closed.
-In standby, the shutter is always automatically closed and the magenta light is muted.
+LED State Description

+Solid magenta Shutter closed The shutter is closed.
+In standby, the shutter is always automatically closed and

+the magenta light is muted.

 Off Shutter open The shutter is open.